DevBassam/SQL-Interview-Questions-DataLemur/README.md

 # SQL-Interview-Questions-DataLemur
-Solutions of SQL interview questions on DataLemur platform.
+<p>Solutions of SQL interview questions on DataLemur platform.</p>
-Solution queries are executed on the integrated PostgreSQL environment on the same website.
+<p>Solution queries are executed on the integrated PostgreSQL environment on the same website.</p>